-'Stoked' home crowds celebrate wins for US men
+Djokovic fights back from two sets down at US Open

 Rising star Shelton hit 26 aces, including one 147mph serve - the fastest of the tournament so far.

-Tiafoe is into the fourth round in New York for the fourth successive year after overcoming a slow start to beat Adrian Mannarino, 4-6 6-2 6-3 7-6 (8-6)
+"This is the best tournament for Americans to play in," said 26-year-old Paul, who reached the last 16 for the first time.

+"Every time I pass one of the TVs here it's like 'is an American gonna win a (singles) slam for the first time in 20 years?'"

-Last year he reached the semi-finals - his best Grand Slam result to date - where he lost to eventual champion Carlos Alcaraz in five sets.
+Last year Tiafoe achieved his best Grand Slam result to date when he reached the last four, where he lost to Alcaraz in five sets.

 The 25-year-old said he is motivated by Arthur Ashe, the 1968 champion who Flushing Meadows' main court is named after.